📚 GPU Acceleration

 4. Step-by-Step Code Explanation 🔍

-• Shared Memory Allocation: The shared memory array temp holds data for the entire block of threads.
-It’s sized based on the number of threads per block and the radius of the window. 🏗️
+tempholds data for the entire block of threads.
+It’s sized based on the number of threads per block and the radius of the window. 🏗️ - Index Calculations: The

-• Loading Data into Shared Memory: Each thread loads its corresponding element from global memory into shared memory (temp). 🌍
+basevariable calculates the starting index for the block, andout_idxis the output index for the current thread. ⏱️ - Loading Data into Shared Memory: Each thread loads its corresponding element from global memory into shared memory (

 5. Advantages of Shared Memory 🚀